About Spirit Tribe NYC, Native Noise Festival, Into the Wild Festival, etc.

 Change your photography policy into one that is friendly to the following: Your photographers and your brand, the attendees who show up to your events, and to the children of those attendees that you place at incredible risk to their safety in the name of marketing and advertising your events, potentially exposing them to domestic abuse situations, family court problems, and other potential legal issues, by requiring that their consent is given by default to be photographed by your photographers while additionally claiming ownership of any photography taken by any attendee naive enough to be present at your events.

-Until you fully comply with all four terms as listed above, and I will accept no less, I will continue to ensure that any artist, photographer, crew, tribe, promoter, organizer, or potential attendee, any other member of our shared communities, anyone I am personal friends with, or anyone else no matter how remotely relevant they are is made very aware of Spirit Tribe’s practices, the manner in which Spirit Tribe willfully infringes upon other artists’ intellectual property, Spirit Tribe’s underhanded responsiveness and refusal to professionally address concerns when contacted directly about them, and Spirit Tribe’s total disregard for the safety and privacy of any child unfortunate enough to be brought to Native Noise Festival, Into the Wild Festival, or any other event hosted by Spirit Tribe as a result of Spirit Tribe’s predatory photo policy.
+Until you fully comply with all four terms as listed above, and I will accept no less, I will continue to ensure that any artist, photographer, crew, tribe, promoter, organizer, or potential attendee, any other member of our shared communities, anyone I am personal friends with, or anyone else no matter how remotely relevant they are is made very aware of Spirit Tribe’s practices, Spirit Tribe’s willful infringement of me intellectual property, Spirit Tribe’s underhanded responsiveness and refusal to professionally address concerns when contacted directly about them, and Spirit Tribe’s total disregard for the safety and privacy of any child unfortunate enough to be brought to Native Noise Festival, Into the Wild Festival, or any other event hosted by Spirit Tribe as a result of Spirit Tribe’s self-serving photo policy.

 All of this could have been very easily avoided if: